JacktheLander/Quantization/README.md

 Per-Channel Quantization - Rather than quantizing the whole tensor we can quantize each output specifically for the highest accuracy with minimal performance drop

 Per-Group Quantization - Best for maintaining precision, improves memory slightly, really for training at scale like LLMs

+Weight Quantization - Only quantizing the weights and not the activation saves memory, while maintaining stable inference